Student Code of Conduct and Community Standards

 Online Students Enrolled in New York Programs

 The National Council for State Authorization Reciprocity Agreements (NC-SARA) is a nonprofit organization that helps expand students’ access to postsecondary educational opportunities and ensure more efficient, consistent, and effective regulation of distance education programs.
-As an institution participating in the State Authorization Reciprocity Agreement (SARA), Monroe College students have the opportunity to report relevant grievances using the process detailed on the NC-SARA website.
+As an institution participating in the State Authorization Reciprocity Agreement (SARA), Monroe University students have the opportunity to report relevant grievances using the process detailed on the NC-SARA website.
 Note that the SARA complaint process only applies to students studying online in Monroe’s programs from outside New York State.
-Students must first direct their complaint to Monroe College for investigation and resolution.
+Students must first direct their complaint to Monroe University for investigation and resolution.
 If the complaint remains unresolved after all institutional procedures have been exhausted, complaints may be appealed directly to the SARA State Portal Entity within two years from the date of the incident about which the complaint is made.
-Complaints regarding grade appeals or conduct are subject to Monroe College procedures and will not be addressed by the State Portal Entity.
+Complaints regarding grade appeals or conduct are subject to Monroe University procedures and will not be addressed by the State Portal Entity.

 SARA State Portal Entity: